 Mona Sabalones Gonzalez (author) from Philippines on August 16, 2016:

 Hi Deborah, wonderful to meet you here on Hub Pages.
 Believe it or not, we had the same reaction!!!!
 Because my book is a number of years late.
 So it's given me hope.
 Which resulted in chapter 3.
 Well, at least I got that far, hahahaha.

-Deborah Reno from First Wyoming, then THE WORLD on August 15, 2016:
+Deborah Demander from First Wyoming, then THE WORLD on August 15, 2016: